sharepointoscar/tf-pipeline/README.md

 # Issues
 1. IAM Policies are too permissive, need to be more granular
-2. Need to add `buildspec.yml` environment variables i.e. GithubRepo, GithubOwner etc.
+2. Need to add `buildspec_ci.yml` environment variables i.e. GithubRepo, GithubOwner, Environment etc.

 NOTE: Because we don't have parameters in `buildspec`, the buildspec is hardcoded to use a specific github public repo from a public organization.